KazGet/Pet-and-educational-projects/README.md

-He developed an algorithm for approximate numerical solution of differential equations using evolutionary modeling methods.
+Developed an algorithm for approximate numerical solution of differential equations using evolutionary modeling methods.
 The main task was to find a function (in the form of an approximation) that best satisfies a given differential equation and initial conditions.

 Key technologies: